Clinics By Topic

 Civil Rights and Racial Justice Clinic

 The Civil Rights and Racial Justice Clinic provides students with the opportunity to work on a wide range of civil rights and social justice matters through direct client representation, impact litigation, and strategic advocacy.
-The clinic’s work has a particular focus on challenging entrenched racial inequality and advancing distributive justice and equal opportunity.
+(Not offered 2025-26)

 Critical Race Lawyering Civil Rights Clinic